-A brief introduction to string theory
+A very brief introduction to string theory

 String theory [1] is a part of physics that has wiggled its way into the popular consciousness recently.
 While the details of string theory are very complicated and full of math, the basic idea is stunningly simple.
 Namely, that the fundamental Lego blocks which make up all matter and all forces are tiny vibrating strings.
 These strings are incredibly small, too small to be seen even in a microscope.